91Ʒ

 University of Alabama at Birmingham

-Practical Guide to Diagnosis and Management of 鈥淭ypical鈥 HIT(T)
+Practical Guide to the Diagnosis and Management of Heparin-Induced Thrombocytopenia

 Duke University